-On October 30, 2018, Mentor entered into a Recovery Purchase Agreement ("Recovery Agreement") with Electrum under which Mentor purchased a portion of Electrum's potential recovery in the Litigation.
+On October 30, 2018, Mentor entered into a secured Recovery Purchase Agreement ("Recovery Agreement") with Electrum, under which Mentor purchased a portion of Electrum's potential recovery in the Litigation.
 Mentor agreed to pay \$100,000 of costs incurred in the Litigation, in consideration for ten percent (10%) of anything of value received by Electrum as a result of the Litigation ("Recovery") in addition to repayment of its initial investment.
-As of June 30, 2021 and December 31, 2020, Mentor invested an additional \$81,529 of capital in Electrum for payment of legal retainers and fees in consideration for an additional eight percent (8%) of the Recovery.
-At June 30, 2021 and December 31, 2020, the Recovery Agreement investment is reported in the condensed consolidated balance sheets at cost of \$181,529 and \$181,529, respectively.
+As of June 30, 2022 and December 31, 2021, Mentor has invested an additional \$96,666 and \$96,666, respectively, in capital for payment of legal retainers and fees in consideration for an additional nine percent (9%) of the Recovery.
+At June 30, 2022 and December 31, 2021, the Recovery Agreement investment is reported in the condensed consolidated balance sheets at cost of \$196,666 and \$196,666, respectively.
 This investment is subject to loss should Electrum not prevail in the Litigation.
-However, Company management estimates that recovery is more likely than not, and no impairment has been recorded at June 30, 2021 and December 31, 2020.
+However, Company management estimates that recovery is more likely than not, and no impairment has been recorded at June 30, 2022 and December 31, 2021.
+Trial in the Electrum Litigation is currently scheduled to commence on October 3, 2022.